Why do you need to set the camcorder white balance?

 The more expensive professional camcorders will have a manual camcorder white balance feature so that the camcorder can be set up to get an accurate color reproduction no matter what type of light you are shooting in.

-To get the very best color control it is always preferable that you have a manual white balance feature on your camcorder.
+To get the very best color control it is always preferable that you have a manual white balance feature on your camera or camcorder.

 Remember… your eyes adjust to whatever kind of light there is and you see a perfect color balance.